elysium1499/BEER_DataVisualization/READMEObservableFramework.md

 ## Elisa Advice
 To see the page on github do:
 - do 'npm run build' on command line
-- copy file jekill from /docs into new /dir (created by last command execution)
+- copy file nojekill from /docs into new /dir (created by last command execution)
 - remame the new /dir to /docs
 - do push